Bellame is a name that was carried to England

 years the English language had no fixed system of spelling rules.
 For that reason, spelling variations

 occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Bellame were recorded, including Bellamy, Belamy, Bellamie, Belamie, Bellamey, Bellame, Bellasme, Bellamly and many more.

 Early Notables of the Bellame family (pre 1700)

 Outstanding amongst the family at this time was Samuel "Black Sam" Bellamy (c.1689-1717), sometimes known as the "Prince of Pirates," an English pirate who operated in the early 18th century.
-He and his crew captured at least 53 ships under his command making him the wealthiest pirate in recorded history and...
-Another 76 words (5 lines of text) are included under the topic Early Bellame Notables in all our PDF Extended History products and printed products wherever possible.
+He and his crew captured at least 53 ships under his command making him the wealthiest pirate in recorded history and all this before his death at age 28.
+According to Forbes, he was...
+Another 63 words (4 lines of text) are included under the topic Early Bellame Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bellame family to the New World and Oceana

 at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland